yermilov/sms-sender/README.md

 ## Supported languages

-For now, Java is supported, bash is in the nearest roadmap.
-But idea is to support more languages in future.
+For now, Java and bash is supported, but idea is to support more languages in future.

 ### Java